foliojs/pdfkit/docs/getting_started.md

 it, just pass `bufferPages: true` as an option to the `PDFDocument` constructor.
 Then, you can call `doc.switchToPage(pageNumber)` to switch to a previous page (page numbers start at 0).

+When switching back to a previous page, text that flows off the end will run onto the next page (if it already exists), otherwise a new page will be added at the end of the document.

 When you're ready to flush the buffered pages to the output file, call `flushPages`.
 This method is automatically called by `doc.end()`, so if you just want to buffer all pages in the document, you never need to call it.
 Finally, there is a `bufferedPageRange` method, which returns the range